Syrian protesters approach the Israeli border 311 (R).

 beginning of the weekly cabinet meeting.
 "We won't allow them to do it."

 Netanyahu added that the security forces will act "firmly but with restraint."

-several of Israel’s frontiers ahead of Sunday’s anticipated border marches to
+presence on several of Israel’s frontiers ahead of Sunday’s anticipated

 Join Jerusalem Post Premium Plus now for just $5 and upgrade your experience with an ads-free website and exclusive content.
 Click here>>